 High response rates matter, but so does when relief arrives.
 Each dot below represents one day of your life spent waiting for treatment to work.
 For people suffering from depression, that wait is not abstract.

 The AMPA Health TMS device is portable, allowing the complete ONE-D protocol to be delivered at your home, hotel, or another location of your choosing within the greater Bay Area.
-A travel fee applies, billed at Dr. Hasassri's hourly rate with a two-hour minimum, in addition to the standard program fee.
-Travel fees are confirmed prior to scheduling.
+Dr. Hasassri is present in person throughout the full treatment day, providing the same direct physician supervision as in-office treatment.
+Emergency planning and safety considerations are reviewed with each patient prior to scheduling off-site treatment.
+A travel fee applies in addition to the standard program fee and is confirmed prior to scheduling.

 Dr. Hasassri conducts a comprehensive psychiatric evaluation to determine whether ONE-D is appropriate.
 Most good candidates share these characteristics: